 - 4-5 cloves Garlic, finely chopped

-- 2 medium Chili Peppers (1 Green and 1 Red preferably), finely chopped
+- 1 or 2 medium Chili Peppers (1 Green and 1 Red preferably), finely chopped

 - 1 tin Chopped Tomatoes